Natniif/Natniif/README.md

-Hi my name is Fintan Hardy I am currently studying chemical engineering at the university of manchester I am currently working as part of the de visser group on a summer internship researching the optimised catalytic cycle of non-heme iron catalysts
+Hi my name is Fintan Hardy I am currently studying chemical engineering at the university of manchester.

+I am currently working as part of the de visser group on a summer internship researching the optimised catalytic cycle of non-heme iron catalysts

 <!---